 Reshaping the nose involves many fine details, including determining the ideal nose size to suit the patient's anatomy, addressing any breathing issues and/or birth defects, and refining the nasal bones and tip.4 We use a meticulous technique to chisel a new shape, remove any hump or bulbous tip, and reshape the patient's cartilage.
 Sometimes a patient may want rhinoplasty to get a higher or larger nose bridge, in which case we can add height to the nose by grafting cartilage from the ear or rib.

 Open rhinoplasty involves an incision at the base of the columella, which is the strip of tissue between the nostrils.
 This allows the surgeon to directly see the cartilage, allowing for more exact results and refinement.
-Dr. Chang specializes in cartilage grafting and meticulous removal of excess tissue during a nose job.
+Dr. Omar Hussain specializes in cartilage grafting and meticulous removal of excess tissue during a nose job.
 Since cartilage is contoured differently in each patient's nose, we reshape structures as needed with a cartilage graft from inside of the nose to create a more symmetrical shape and profile.
 Open rhinoplasty is ideal for addressing a deviated septum, improving breathing, addressing a larger area, such as the nasal bridge, and revision rhinoplasty procedures.

 In closed rhinoplasty, also known as “scarless rhinoplasty,” there are no external incisions.
 All the work is performed inside the nostrils.
 This method is ideal for minor tip refinement and bone changes.
 Because this method is less invasive, it can sometimes be performed under local anesthesia and patients may have a quicker recovery.